Tokyo court rules deportation by immigration authorities was unconstitutional

-Tokyo High Court on Wednesday ruled that Japanese immigration authorities’ actions involving two Sri Lankan men were unconstitutional after the men said they were deported, having been denied refugee status, without enough time to take legal action.
+The Tokyo High Court on Wednesday ruled that Japanese immigration authorities' actions toward two Sri Lankan men were unconstitutional.

+The two men claim that they were deported without getting enough time to take legal action after being denied refugee status.

-The two had filed a lawsuit against the Japanese government seeking a total of ¥10 million in compensation.
+The two had filed a lawsuit against the government seeking a total of ¥10 million in compensation.
+Wednesday's ruling reversed a lower court decision that dismissed the claims.

-Presiding Judge Yutaka Hirata said that personnel of the immigration authorities “violated the right to a trial, as guaranteed under Article 32 of Japan’s Constitution” and that the way they handled the matter was “illegal” in terms of the state redress law.
+Presiding Judge Yutaka Hirata said that immigration authorities "violated the right to a trial, as guaranteed under Article 32 of Japan's Constitution" and the way they handled the matter was "illegal" in terms of the state redress law.

 The court ordered the country to pay a total of ¥600,000 in compensation.

-According to a lawyer representing the plaintiffs, the ruling was the first in which a Japanese court has handed down a judgment of unconstitutionality in a case involving the deportation of a foreign national.
+According to a lawyer representing the plaintiffs, the ruling was the first of its kind.

+According to the ruling, the two men visited the Tokyo Regional Immigration Services Bureau in December 2014 to renew their status of provisional release from detention.
+Their application was rejected and they were sent to an immigration facility.

+Their subsequent objection was also dismissed and the two were deported from Haneda airport the day after they were sent to the facility.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.